ABC News' Rachel Smith, Sabrina Parise and Lauren Sher:

 "My favorite line was 'There goes your social life,'" Dash added.

-Another line that stuck out for Breckin Meyer besides his character Travis’ memorable tardy speech was one said by the late actress Brittany Murphy.
+Another line that stuck out for Jeremy Sisto besides his character Elton's refrain asking to go to the bathroom was one said by the late actress Brittany Murphy.

-“There was this one line from the movie … it always sticks in my head, when Brittany said, ‘You’re a virgin who can’t drive,’ and her accent kicks in,” Meyer recalled.
+"There was this one line from the movie … it always sticks in my head, when Brittany said, 'You're a virgin who can't drive,' and her accent kicks in," Sisto recalled.

 Murphy, who died suddenly in 2009 from acute pneumonia, anemia, and drug intoxication according to the coroner's report, played the "clueless" Tai, the newbie who Cher took under her wing and taught the dos and don'ts of how to be popular.